 There is a small grocery store at the park entrance (that has really good coffee!
 Great morning stop), but other than that there are no food or drinks available in the park.
 It’s important that you bring your own food and drinks for the day or multiple days if you’re camping.
 This is especially important if you are on the all day bus trip, as there is no food available for purchase anywhere during the day.

 All of these local favorites near Denali are near the park entrance.
-All except 229 Parks are in Healy, located about 10 miles north of the park entrance.
+All except 229 Parks are in Healy, located about 10 miles north of the park.
 These are all seasonal except for Rose’s, which has limited winter hours.
+There are other options in the area around the park entrance, but these are local favorites:

 49th State Brewing: Great pub food and beer, located in Healy.
 There is also a location in downtown Anchorage that is open all year.